-- 1. Snacks-Parents, children and staff eat together at playgroups.
-No outside food should be brought to playgroups due to concerns of food allergies for other families. - 2.
+- 1. Snacks-Parents/Guardians, children and staff typically eat together at playgroups.
+Your child may ask to eat snack earlier if they are hungry before we eat as a group. - 2.
 Free play-Children are able to choose from a variety of activities such as blocks, trucks, dramatic play, art, reading, science, math, puzzles, etc. - 3.
 Gross motor play-Children are given the opportunity to exercise their large muscles through activities such as push cars, climbers, playground balls, and songs with movements.
-Children can go outside when weather permits.
+Children can go Outside play occurs when weather permits.
 The child should be dressed appropriately for outdoor activities. - 4.
 Small group-Learning centers are arranged for the purpose of working on activities such as language, numbers, colors, shapes, stories, fine motor skills, etc. - 5.
 Large group-Children and adults get together for a large group experience that includes such activities as singing songs, exercising to music, and finger plays.

-Parent Meetings/Parent Advocacy
+Parent/Guardian Meetings/Parent/Guardian Advocacy

-- Parent meetings will be offered. - Snacks and drink are provided at all events. - Trainings are provided based on parent surveys. - Parent Advocacy classes are offered throughout the year.
+- Parent/Guardian meetings will be offered. - Snacks and drink are provided at all events. - Trainings are provided based on parent/guardian surveys. - Parent/Guardian Advocacy classes are offered throughout the year.